Yabonev/reducing-friction-during-agentic-coding/README.md

 - Give clear, specific objectives to the subagent
 - **Be explicit about output format:** Define exactly what information should flow between agents
 - **Always include flexibility:** Add `[Any other relevant information given the task and context]` to templates
-- Give the least amount of tools access as possible for the task
+- Give the least amount of tool access as possible for the task

 **Example Output Template:**